-What To Look for When Buying a Laptop: Most people make at least one of these laptop buying mistakes.
-These ends up either costing them money upfront or it forces them to spend more money, because they have to upgrade too soon.
+What To Look for When Buying a Laptop; Most people make at least one of these laptop buying mistakes.
+These end up either costing them money upfront or forcing them to spend more money because they have to upgrade too soon.

-I’ve definitely been guilty of some of these in the past.
-So, I put together here to help you avoid the most common laptop buying mistakes.
+I’ve been guilty of some of these in the past.
+So, I put it together here to help you avoid the most common laptop buying mistakes.

 Laptop Buying Mistakes, What To Look for When Buying a Laptop: Laptop Buying Guide 2021

 When people shop for laptops the majority of the time, what they are doing is simply comparing a list of specs and this isn’t only true for online shoppers.